 Moreover, the data on the tonnage of D90 produced, used or placed on the EU market are not publicly available as it is claimed confidential on the registration dossier.

-As a result, it is difficult to conclude about the availability of D90.
+As a result, D90 may be available but it is difficult to conclude clearly about its availability.

 C.2.7.2 Human health risks related to D90